apimacro/puppeteer/README.md

-# puppeteer
+# puppeteer.letclient.com

-puppeteer.letclient.com - puppeter client to handle the automation on shell perspective with txt data
+puppeter client to handle the automation on shell perspective with txt data